blueag8/Photography_Website/README.md

 The aim is to design and build a full-stack website around business logic.
 We are required to show an authentication mechanism, payment facilities and a locally managed dataset which stores products or services.

-UI
-Data Modeling
-Multiple Apps
-Django-Backend
-Relational database Schema
-Use of Stripe/e-commerce

 This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational Database.

-Frameworks

-Bootstrap
-Font-Awesome Icons
-Google-Fonts

-Git and GitHub are used for version control,

-Gitpod IDE
-AWS Cloud9 used for development.

-View [here]

 Deployment via "Heroku"* for the purpose of assessment.